impulse-ml/impulse-ml-recommender-php-documentation/2_problem_motivation.md

 There is only one parameter for a Learning Model created from a dataset - number of features.
 Understand it like type or real category of the item.
-It's value can be set equals number of item categories in your application.
+It's value can be set equals number of item types in your application.

 There are two learning parameters: learning rate and number of iterations.

 The learning rate is parameter which describes how much gradient descent will perform on error function.
-You might to consider to increase or decrease this parameter because it has strong correlation with number of iterations.
+You might to consider to increase or decrease this parameter and it has strong correlation with number of iterations.

 The number of iterations is parameter which describes how much steps gradient descent minimize function